tonypdmtr/MySQL_to_CSV/README.md

-# MySQL_to_CSV
+# MySQL_to_CSV and SQLite3_to_CSV
-Convert MySQL 'framed' table into CSV
+Convert MySQL 'framed' table into CSV.
+It also works with SQLite3 -table output.

 Example input:
 ```